-Deferrals have an adverse effect on processing times.
-The applicant can lodge an appeal after a period of time if the Council has not made a decision.
-Deferrals should be rare and only supported when the Committee is fully satisfied that any outstanding issue may be fully resolved as a result of the deferral, the Committee may defer an application only once.
-The Member proposing a deferral must provide clear reasons as to why a deferral is necessary.

-1.12 The deadline for anyone wishing to request 'Speaking Rights' to address the Planning Committee is 5.00pm on the Monday immediately before the Committee.
-The Council's guidance in relation to Speaking at Planning Committee can be found on the Council's website at
+- 1.11 The Committee can defer consideration of an application to a subsequent meeting for further information, further negotiations or a site visit.
+Deferrals have an adverse effect on processing times, and the applicant can lodge an appeal after a period of time if the Council has not made a decision.
+Deferrals should be rare and only supported when the Committee is fully satisfied that any outstanding issue may be fully resolved as a result of the deferral The Committee will therefore generally defer an application only once.
+The Member proposing a deferral must provide clear reasons as to why a deferral is necessary. - 1.12 The deadline for anyone wishing to request 'Speaking Rights' to address the Planning Committee is 5.00 pm on the Monday immediately before the Committee.